 Anyway, the list:

 It's a skill worth acquiring to test statements for clarity: if you read a passage and don't understand it, pin down the specific sources of confusion.
-If the author has been clear then it will come down to unfamiliar terms (or concepts referred to by those terms), and after investigating the problem terms the statement should become clear.
-If you know all the terms and yet still don't understand, you'll probably spot areas where the author is overly ambiguous, inaccurate, unjustified, or otherwise leaving out steps.
+If the author has been clear then it will come down to unfamiliar terms (or concepts referred to by those terms), and after investigating the troublesome terms the statement should become clear.
+If you know all the terms and yet still don't understand, you'll probably spot areas where the author is overly ambiguous, inaccurate, unjustified, or leaving out steps.

 I'd recommend reading some random samples from candidate books and testing for clarity before going ahead.